UniversalDependencies/docs/treebanks/el_gud/index.md

 ## Description

 GUD is a resource for EL manually annotated for morphology and syntax.
 It is an ongoing project led by Stella Markantonatou and Vivian Stamou (hereinafter: the GUD team), both researchers at the [Institute for Language and Speech Processing](http://www.ilsp.gr/) (ILSP/Athena Research Centre).

+The GUD program is related with the development of dialectal treebanks that use GUD for transfer annotation.
+All dialectal treebanks have been developed with knowledge transfer from GUD and manuall annotation.